primogs/FTM-6000_Readout/README.md

 ![screenshot](/documentation/images/scope2.jpg)

 The EEPROM has two "pages" of 64 K-byte each.
 Thus, the address reset to zero if the second page is sent.

+## References I used ##
+Thanks to Geoffrey Hunter for his helpful [article](https://blog.mbedded.ninja/programming/operating-systems/linux/linux-serial-ports-using-c-cpp/) about the serial port under Linux.

+Thanks to kz7zzz for his [FTM-400dr Programmer](https://github.com/kz7zzz/ftm-400d).
+The data structure of the FTM-6000 is not equal to the structure of the FTM-400 but similar.